markand/irccd/doc/src/irccdctl.conf.md

 # The connect section

-The section socket permit irccdctl to connect to a specific irccd listener, only one may be defined.
+The section socket permit irccdctl to connect to a specific irccd transport, only one must be defined.
 Just like transports you can connect to Unix or internet sockets.

 The available options: